adambard/learnxinyminutes-docs/miniscript.html.markdown

 print a[1:]     // get slice from 1 to the end ("ello") print a[:2]     // get slice from beginning up to 2 ("He")

 // Note that strings in MiniScript are immutable.
-You can't reache
+You can't reach
 // into a string and change what characters it contains (but you can
 // always create a new string with different characters).
 ```